shovelingpig/deepest_task/README.md

 - RoBERTa
 - Pre-trained Model
 - LP-FT: Naive full fine-tuning can distort the pretrained feature extractor.
-The test error of fine-tuning is high **when we initialize with a fixed or random head**. this is because while fine-tuning learns the head, the lower layers of the neural network change simultaneously and distort the pretrained features.
+The test error of fine-tuning is high **when we initialize with a fixed or random head**.
+This is because while fine-tuning learns the head, the lower layers of the neural network change simultaneously and distort the pretrained features.

 ### Loss Graph